 - Pay more in interest: Since you’re not paying off the principal over the interest-only period, you’ll end up paying more interest over the life of your loan than someone who has been paying both principal and interest over the entirety of theirs.

-- Higher interest rates (generally): Interest-only loans often have a higher rate of interest than principle & interest (P&I) loans.
+- Higher interest rates (generally): Interest-only loans often have a higher rate of interest than principal & interest (P&I) loans.
 This isn’t the case for all lenders though.

 - Repayment shock upon expiry: If you’re not prepared, the expiry of an interest-only period can come as a shock as the costs of repayments suddenly increase.
 The RBA reports that repayments could increase by around 30-40% as the principal is repaid as well as interest.
 For a typical interest only-borrower with a $400,000 30-year mortgage with a 5-year interest-only period, the RBA estimates this would equate to an extra $7,000 per year in repayments.